-De this Type of velopment s operating year HOPWA Funds Expended this operating year (if applicable) Non-HOPWA funds Expended (if applicable) Facility: □ Re ehabilitation equisition \$ \$ \$ \$ \$ \$ Type of Facility [Check on the permanent housing ☐ Short-term Shelter or Transitionate ☐ Supportive services only facility a.
-Purchase/lease or f property: Date (mm/dd/yy): b.
-Rehabilitation/Co onstruction Dates: Date started: Date Completed: c. .
-Operation dates: Date residents began to occupy: □ Not yet occupied d.
-Date supportive services began: Date started: ☐ Not yet providing services e.
+Type of Development this operating year HOPWA Funds Expended this operating year (if applicable) Non-HOPWA funds Expended (if applicable) Name of Facility: \Box New construction \$ \$ Type of Facility [Check only one box.] □ Rehabilitation \$ \$ Permanent housing Short-term Shelter or Transitional housing □ Acquisition \$ \$ □ Supportive services only facility □ Operating \$ \$ 1 a.
+Purchase/lease o f property: Date (mm/dd/yy): b. b.
+Rehabilitation/Construction Dates: Date started: Date Completed: с.
+Operation dates: Date residents began to occupy: d.
+Date supportive services began: Date started: e.
 Number of units in the facility: HOPWA-funded units = Total Units = f.
-Is a waiting list maintained for the facility? ☐ Yes ☐ No If yes, number of participants on the list at the end of operating year g.
-What is the address of the facility (if different from business address)? h.
-Is the address of the project site confidential? ☐ Yes, protect information; do not publish list ☐ No, can be made available to the public
+Is a waiting list r naintained for the facility ? ☐ Yes ☐ No If yes, number of participants on the list at the end of operating year g.
+What is the addr ess of the facility (if differ rent from business address)? h.
+Is the address of the project site confidenti al?
+Yes, protect information; do not publish list No, can be made available to the public